 As of the years ended December 31, 2022 and 2021, the Authority had allocated Federal and State Low Income Housing Tax Credits in the amount of \$9.8 million to housing projects in which the Fort Collins Housing Authority (FCHA) is the general partner.
-Federal tax credits are provided annually for each of six years.
+Federal tax credits are provided annually for each of ten years and State tax credits are provided annually for each of six years.
 In addition, the Authority has outstanding loans with the FCHA.
 As of December 31, 2022 and 2021, the unpaid principal balance on the loans was \$3.9 million.
 The Executive Director of the FCHA is a member of the Authority's Board.